shreyade/COEN178-Project/README.md

-# Sales Management Record System
+## Sales Management Record System using SQL and Relational Databases.